-- All persons going to Greenland for EGRIP should maintain a degree of social distancing (avoiding concerts, large bar gatherings, large family affairs etc.) one week before travelling. - 2.
-All persons going to Greenland should only fly to Kangerlussuaq after a fresh negative PCR test. - 3.
-All persons going to EGRIP will have to be fully vaccinated, including a booster shot (This is a requirement to obtain medical clearance for work at EGRIP). - 4.
+- 1. All persons going to Greenland for EGRIP should maintain a degree of social distancing (avoiding concerts, large bar gatherings, large family affairs etc.) one week before travelling. - 2.
+All persons going to EGRIP will have to be fully vaccinated, including a booster shot (This is a requirement to obtain medical clearance for work at EGRIP). - 3.
 The FOMs in Kangerlussuaq have received training and are certified to perform antigen tests with test kits that have a 95% detection rate.
-EGRIP provides the test kits. - 5.
-There will be antigen tests available at EGRIP station. - 6.
+EGRIP provides the test kits. - 4.
+There will be antigen tests available at EGRIP station. - 5.
 EGRIP will have a physician (doctor) at EGRIP the entire season.